 Edinburgh’s city centre is celebrated for its creative industry, from shops and museums, to galleries and festivals, but there is so much more to explore off the city's beaten track.
-As part of Scotland's year of Innovation, Architecture and Design (#IAD2016), fashion curator and blogger Ruth MacGilp discovers some of the top hidden gems of Edinburgh's design world...
+Read on as fashion curator and blogger Ruth MacGilp joins our blog discovers some of the top hidden gems of Edinburgh's design world...

 Thistle Street Boutiques

 [Image credit: covetedinburgh]

 Thistle street is a tiny lane in the new town nestled away from the hustle and bustle of the centre, but only a few minutes walk from popular Princes street.
 It houses many wonderful independent boutiques, including Scandinavian fashion store Kakao by K, luxury handbag shop Covet, and designer clothing stockist Jane Davidson.
 If you are looking to #shoplocal and see the antithesis of fast fashion and sterile store design, this is the shopping location for true fashion leaders.

 The Scottish Design Exchange is a not-for-profit concept store in Leith, bringing artists and designers together to share an innovative retail space that benefits the community.
 A one stop shop for any gifts, souvenirs and unique treats, SDX stocks nearly 100 different Scotland-based painters, furniture makers, jewellers, fashion designers, illustrators, book publishers, independent musicians and more.

 First Floor, Ocean Terminal, Ocean Drive, Leith, Edinburgh EH6 6JJ